 Building Maintenance Technician Career Profile and Job Duties

-Career Profile of a Building Maintenance Technician
+Career Profile for Building Maintenance Technicians

 Most employers look for workers who have several years of experience in construction and building maintenance.
 Requirements for employment vary from employer to employer, depending on the size of the company.
 Smaller employers seek building maintenance technicians with experience in construction, landscaping and finish-carpentry.
 Other firms, such as those that manage large real estate holdings, may seek a technician who has a degree in areas such as pest control or HVAC repair.

-Building maintenance technicians looking to improve skills and marketability choose formal education in areas such as electrical work, plumbing, heating, air conditioning, landscaping and power systems.
+Building maintenance technicians looking to improve skills and marketability choose formal education or licensing in areas such as electrical work, plumbing, heating, air conditioning, landscaping and power systems.
 Technicians who earn certificates or degrees in building maintenance technology often find work in large facilities, such as universities, event venues and apartment complexes.

 Building maintenance technicians complete a variety of maintenance and repair jobs, and typical duties can vary from day to day.
 One day they may remodel an office, and the next they may be working on the building's electrical system.
 Some building maintenance technicians take care of landscaping and do basic janitorial work.
 A building maintenance technician should be proficient in plastering, dry wall installation and painting.